bretmullinix/python-for-beginners/t1-getting-started/readme.md

-# Working with Python
+# Working with Python: Getting started with Python

-Last updated: 08.27.2020
+Last updated: 08.28.2020

 ## Purpose

-The purpose of this document is to show how to install and work with python.
+The purpose of this tutorial is to show how to setup Python 3 on your machine, run adhoc commands, and set up an Integrated Development Enviorment (IDE) for Python to improve your productivity.

 ## Prerequisites